abdrahmansoltan/Learning-Notes/Frontend/JavaScript/12-JS-interviews-questions-tricks.md

   'X' > 'a'; // false -> capital letters are always less than lowercase letters
   ```

-  - because the comparison is done by comparing the `Unicode` values of the characters.
+  - because the comparison is done by comparing the `Unicode` values of the characters using the `charCodeAt()` method.

     ```js
     'x'.charCodeAt(0); // 120